Quercus montana: Taxonomy and nomenclature

 Extensive confusion between the chestnut oak (Quercus montana) and the swamp chestnut oak (Quercus michauxii) has occurred, and some botanists have considered them to be the same species in the past.

 The name Quercus prinus was long used by many botanists and foresters for either the chestnut oak or the swamp chestnut oak, with the former otherwise called Q. montana or the latter otherwise called Q. michauxii.
 The application of the name Q. montana to the chestnut oak is now accepted, since Q. prinus is of uncertain position, unassignable to either species.

 The Latin specific epithet montana refers to mountains or coming from mountains which probably refers to the tree's habitat and its ability to grow on rocks.

 Ecology

 This species is a predominant ridge-top tree in eastern North American hardwood forests.
 Young chestnut oaks are easily capable of reproducing from stump sprouts if cut.
 A significant amount of chestnut oaks in the Appalachians are trees that regrew from stump sprouts after being logged.
 It is a long-lived tree, with high-quality timber when well-formed.
 The acorns of the chestnut oak are a valuable wildlife food.

+Q. montana trees mast or produce more acorns under warmer summer temperatures rather than cooler summer temperatures.
+The results of a "thin and burn treatment" proved that increased light and resources correlated with a greater acorn yield.